varvet/godmin/README.md

 Godmin comes with built in support for English and Swedish.

-There is a view helper available named `translated_scoped` that can be used in overridden views.
+There is a view helper available named `translate_scoped` that can be used in overridden views.
 Please see the source code for information on how to use it.

 ## Contributors